rancher/rke2/docs/cis_self_assessment.md

 Verify that if a file is specified and it exists, the permissions are 644 or more restrictive.

 **Remediation:**
-By derfault, RKE2 creates `rke2-kube-proxy.yaml` with `root:root` ownership.
+By default, RKE2 creates `rke2-kube-proxy.yaml` with `root:root` ownership.
 No manual remediation needed.

 #### 4.1.5